kcybulski/prosody-modules/mod_muc_cloud_notify/README.markdown

 The [Converse](http://conversejs.org/) client has support for registering push "app servers" against a MUC.

-You specify app servers with the [push_app_servers](https://github.com/conversejs/converse.js/blob/master/docs/source/configuration.rst#push_app_servers) config setting.
+You specify app servers with the [push_app_servers](https://conversejs.org/docs/html/configuration.html#push-app-servers) config setting.

-And then you need to set [allow_muc_invitations](https://github.com/conversejs/converse.js/blob/master/docs/source/configuration.rst#allow_muc_invitations) to `true` so that these app servers are also registered against MUC domains.
+And then you need to set [allow_muc_invitations](https://conversejs.org/docs/html/configuration.html#allow-muc-invitations) to `true` so that these app servers are also registered against MUC domains.

+Additionally you need to set [auto_register_muc_nickname](https://conversejs.org/docs/html/configuration.html#auto-register-muc-nickname) to true.

 Then, when you enter a MUC, Converse will try to automatically registered the app servers against the MUC domain.